RAG vs Context Engineering: Insights and Limitations

 The gap works as follows: the source text describes an event that occurred at a specific point in time.
 The user’s query, however, asks about a derived concept that requires computation or inference beyond the text.
 The embedding similarity between the event description and the concept query is typically low, meaning the retrieval system fails to surface the relevant passage at all.

 Embeddings cannot perform temporal math (“add 2 years to this date”), trace causal chains (“signing a contract implies a renewal deadline exists”), or derive state from events (“signed” means “active until expiration”).
-These are fundamental limits of the retrieval paradigm itself, not weaknesses of any particular model.
+These limits sit in the retrieval paradigm itself; swapping embedding models rarely removes them.

 In regulated domains such as contract management, insurance, and compliance, this gap is especially dangerous.
 The system returns nothing or returns tangentially related text, and the model generates an answer that looks grounded but is actually fabricated.
 In environments where errors carry legal or financial consequences, this failure mode is unacceptable.